dontrebootme/nomad-intro/SYSADVENT.md

 nomad run /vagrant/microbot.nomad
 ```

 Nomad will recieve the job definition and act on that request by scheduling the tasks on the [agent nodes](#agents).
-You can view the status of the job using `nomad status microbot-service`.
+You can view the status of the job using `nomad status microbot`.

 ### <a name="agents"></a>Nomad agent
 Nomad running in agent mode will receive requests for tasks from the server and, if possible, act on those requests.
 In the example above we asked nomad to start 50 instances of the microbot tasks which in this example are webservers running in a docker container as defined by the job definition.
 We asked nomad to allocate ports for the containers we launched and monitor the health of those services to act on them should the health check ever fail.